-MSL 702 Organizational Behavior MSL 740 Negotiations and MSL 710 Effective Leadership MSL 750 Organizational Change Management MSL 712 Ethical Behavior and Employment Law MSL 751 Strategies for Building High Performance MSL 715 Critical Thinking for Continuous Improvement Organizations an OR

-MSL 720 Managing a Diverse Workforce
+- MSL 710 Effective Leadership - MSL 712 Ethical Behavior and Employment Law - MSL 715 Critical Thinking for Continuous Improvement OR - MSL 720 Managing a Diverse Work force

 Master of Science in Leadership (MSL)

 The Master of Science in Leadership (MSL) is a professionally-oriented degree program intended for individuals seeking or holding management positions within any type of organizational environment.
 It is a contemporary, cutting edge, advanced behavioral science program that places a focus on developing and/or enhancing an individual's leadership capability to manage individuals or teams for performance improvement, and to develop the knowledge and skills necessary to successfully plan for and manage change efforts within organizations. in addition to developing or enhancing an individual's leadership and change management skills, the program prepares an individual for entry level or advanced level careers in Human Resource Management, Human Resource Development, Organizational Development, and Organizational Consulting.